BorderlessData/infosechiring.com/index.md

 ## About InfosecHiring.com

 This is a community run project to make it easier to connect good jobs with people looking for jobs.
 There are no ads, no fees, just data.
-The site is managed by volunteers via a [Github repository], and all changes are made via [pull requests](https://github.com/adamcaudill/infosechiring/pulls).
+The site is managed by volunteers via a [Github repository], and all changes are made via [pull requests](https://github.com/adamcaudill/infosechiring/pulls) or [email](mailto:help@infosechiring.com).

 Changes are imported by the contributors as quickly as possible, both additions and removals.
 There are a few rules that must be followed for listings to be added; this is to ensure that this project connects real people to real companies.
 No recruiters, no games.
 See below for the rules this project operates under.